Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 ### Task Detailed Report

 This report displays all of the tasks tracked for the current product.
-The task\'s details are displayed, along with a tabular list of attached documents and the change history:
+The task's details are displayed, along with a tabular list of attached documents and the change history:

 ![](img/Reports_Center_359.png)